-(4) The Speaker may allow such debate as he or she considers necessary to decide the question of urgency of debate and shall then put the question.
+(4) The Speaker may allow such debate as they consider necessary to decide the question of urgency of debate and shall then put the question.
 No Member may speak for more than five minutes in debate pursuant to the question of urgency.